aleyasara05/SECP1513-TECHNOLOGY-AND-INFORMATION-SYSTEM/Project Design Thinking/README.md

 ## Future Application
 Looking ahead, I aim to apply what I learned throughout my process of developing a secure and accurate system with a focus on user experience.
 This project has motivated me to delve deeper into knowledge related to secure and user-focused tech and apply my skills to solve problems.

+## Suggestion For Improvement
+For our future project, we can present our ideas in class since it allows us to build confidence and become comfortable when speaking in front of audiences.

 REPORT: https://drive.google.com/file/d/1LQ-dB4iEe1zudl1Y1kavHDHWN896EqJh/view?usp=sharing

 VIDEO PRESENTATION: https://drive.google.com/file/d/1Lfy_HThxuHN1iw0bUhd4QgeC6hk0xQsg/view?usp=sharing